cs24/cloud-inquisitor/docs/quickstart.rst

 ===
 FYI
 ===
 The vast majority of these settings should be left at their default values.
-Some items have been marked with as **IMPORTANT**, meaning that the default values should **never** be used for anything other than local development work at best but ideally never be used at all.
+Some items have been marked as **IMPORTANT**, meaning that the default values should **never** be used for anything other than local development work at best but ideally should never be used at all.
 See `here </packer/variables/variables.json.sample>`_ for an example JSON variables file.